 Prior to ASOH Georgie was a designer of new homes, interiors, landscapes and events.
-The events that Georgie creates also included her own unique culinary expression.
+The events that Georgie creates feature her own unique culinary expression.
 Georgie Smith Home is a tableau of moments that Georgie hopes will inspire others to get more connected.